Solvent: Solvent classifications

 Solvents can be broadly classified into two categories: polar and non-polar.
-A special case is mercury, whose solutions are known as amalgams; also, other metal solutions exist which are liquid at room temperature.
+A special case is elemental mercury, whose solutions are known as amalgams; also, other metal solutions exist which are liquid at room temperature.

 Generally, the dielectric constant of the solvent provides a rough measure of a solvent's polarity.
 The strong polarity of water is indicated by its high dielectric constant of 88 (at 0 °C).
 Solvents with a dielectric constant of less than 15 are generally considered to be nonpolar.

 The dielectric constant measures the solvent's tendency to partly cancel the field strength of the electric field of a charged particle immersed in it.
 This reduction is then compared to the field strength of the charged particle in a vacuum.
 Heuristically, the dielectric constant of a solvent can be thought of as its ability to reduce the solute's effective internal charge.
 Generally, the dielectric constant of a solvent is an acceptable predictor of the solvent's ability to dissolve common ionic compounds, such as salts.